csci-1301/csci-1301.github.io/labs/For/readme.md

 - To reinforce your understanding of `for` loops,
 - To train you to convert between loop formats,
-- To make you practise solving simple problems using `for` loops,
+- To practice solving simple problems using `for` loops,
 - (Optional) To introduce the keywords `break` and `continue`,
 - (Optional) To teach you about the "true form" of `for` loops.